Skip to content

 3. GDPR

-On May 25, the European Union General Data Protection Regulation (GDPR) becomes law.
+On May 25, the European Union General Data Protection Regulation (GDPR) became law.
 The regulation is designed to limit the exposure of EU citizens to data breaches and establish a standard best-practice formula for individual data privacy as well as regulate how personal data is collected and stored.

 So how does this affect U.S. financial institutions?